ideras/fuse-smallfs/README.md

 FUSE Small File System
 ======================

 `SmallFS` in a implementation of a FUSE driver for a small and simple file system.
-This file system has been originally designed to be use as part of the Operating System classes at UNITEC (Universidad Tecnologica Centroamericana http://www.unitec.edu).
+The driver has been implemented to be use as part of the Operating System classes at UNITEC (Universidad Tecnologica Centroamericana http://www.unitec.edu).
+The file system was designed by Michael Black (http://nw08.american.edu/~mblack/) from the American University.

 File System Description
 -----------------------